johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 ## General base config

-There was a time when I thought floppy sound emulation is something only crazy people do.
+There was a time when I thought floppy sound emulation is something only crazy people are interested in.
 Now I can't live without it.

 Have I gone crazy?
 That's beside the point.
 But allow me to explain why I'm convinced enabling floppy sounds is a really good idea.